Weevarv2.0

 Hover and select#

-While the overlay is active, click on the pointer button or press (W) to use the pointer tool, then hover on any element on the page.
+While the overlay is active, click the pointer button or press W to use the pointer tool, then hover over any element on the page.
 You'll see:

 • A selector highlight around the element's bounding box